 For information, please contact our admissions staff.
 You can also phone +1-859-257-4997.
 We try to respond to email within two business days.

 We expect graduate students entering our degree programs to demonstrate knowledge of computing, competency in scientific applications, and mathematical maturity.
 You can demonstrate computing knowledge by extensive experience in the use of high-level programming languages and acquaintance with assembly language.
 You should have studied data structures and possess knowledge of computing systems, numerical methods, and theoretical computer science.
 You can demonstrate competency in scientific applications in a variety of ways; experience in applied mathematics, engineering, or any of the sciences is usually sufficient.

 We provide several remedial courses for graduate students who lack some of this background.
-Often students with a background in mathematics or engineering instead of computer science spend a portion of their first semester taking these courses.
+Often students with a background in mathematics or engineering instead of computer science spend a portion of their first two semesters taking these courses.

 |GRE institution code||1837|

 |TOEFL department code||78|